My Mission Is To Help You Become A More Musical And Confident Drummer.

 I started playing and studying rather late, when I was 15, in a family of non-musicians, and I experienced all these scenarios: the enthusiasm for the privilege of making music, the joy of playing, the deep passion and desire to make a career out of it, the countless hours of practice, research and dedication.
-But also the sacrifices, frustrations, lack of results, and the ups and downs due to uncertainty and to the fact that essentially there is no official path that leads from the first drum lesson to the stage or to a tour or recording session.
+But also the sacrifices, frustrations, lack of results, and the ups and downs due to uncertainty and to the fact that essentially there is no official path that leads from the first drum lesson to the stage, to a tour, or to a recording session.

 But fortunately I had one innate strength: perseverance.
 For some mysterious reason I never gave up.
 The love of music has always been so great that somehow I have been able to navigate through the most difficult moments without giving up.
-I was also lucky to have a boundless curiosity and desire to learn, that have always moved me and led me to figure things out, study, compare, go to the root of all kinds of topics related to the world of music.
-The passionate emotions I get from understanding something in depth, are for me at least equivalent to those felt when playing totally immersed in music.
+I was also lucky to have a boundless curiosity and desire to learn, that have always moved me and led me to figure things out, study, compare, go to the root of all kinds of matters related to the world of music.
+The thrill I get from understanding something in depth is, for me, at least equivalent to that of playing totally immersed in music.

-And so I invested more than two decades on a path of tireless research and practice, which of course I have not yet completed (I’m far from perfect …) and that led me to devour records, instructional videos, transcribe, see thousands of concerts and especially study in person with dozens of the best drummers in the world, between Italy and the United States.
+And so I invested more than two decades on a path of tireless research and practice, which of course I have not yet completed – I’m far from perfect.
+That led me to devour records and instructional videos, transcribe music, see thousands of concerts and especially study in person with dozens of the best drummers in the world, between Italy and the United States.
 And also to study disciplines apparently distant from music, such as personal development and psychology, which on the long term have proved invaluable.

 Instinctively, moved by the desire to understand, I arrived in class with questionnaires and endless lists of questions, which sometimes where challenging even for the greats of the instrument.
-To each of them the same questions, about stuff that I was trying to figure out and topics I wanted to clarify with powerful answers.
+To each of them the same questions, about stuff that I was trying to figure out and topics I wanted to clarify with powerful solutions.
 That’s why I needed to filter and cross reference dozens of different points of view instead of blindly accepting the first explanation received, no matter how convincing or authoritative the source.
-It seemed like an interrogation 🙂 I was so motivated and stubborn in wanting to find out what I was so passionate about.
+It seemed like an interrogation 🙂 That’s how motivated and stubborn I was in wanting to find out the answers to what I was so curious about.

 My approach to practicing is direct: you learn a lot about something when you do it a lot, and when you go deep into what you are trying to improve.
 Music in my opinion should be perceived as a mission, not in the sense of becoming obsessive, but in the sense of living it fully every day, dedicating hours and hours to it, with passion.
 Even though there isn’t any guarantee of ever getting anything in return, besides the joy of doing it in the moment.

-Along this path, over the course of 25 years, I ended up playing 1000 concerts, several tours, I played on more than 100 records and done hundreds of sessions in the studio.
+Along this path, over the course of 25 years, I ended up playing 1000 concerts, and several tours.
+I have played on more than 100 records and have done hundreds of sessions in the studio.
 I also did a bunch of drum clinics and taught privately and in music schools to more than 300 students.

 I consider myself extremely privileged to have lived so many beautiful experiences thanks to music.
 Teaching a lot, and spending time with students who encountered the same difficulties that I had to overcome, I realized that the synthesis of ideas, concepts, principles, systems and techniques which I had accumulated over the years (not always directly related to drumming), had enormous potential.
 I was able to help my students avoid all the mistakes I had made and had to overcome.
 Over time, in a completely spontaneous way, I have developed strategies and approaches that I have regularly seen give great benefits to students of all ages and levels.

 Transparency is important to me: one thing that studying drums teaches you, and that I want you to understand right away, is that there are no universal answers.
-There are indications and principles, but the specific answers that are good for you…well, you have to figure them out for yourself.
+There are indications and principles and even powerful points of view, but the specific answers that are exactly right for you… well, you have to figure them out for yourself.
 That’s why the best advice I can give you is to try different approaches and cross reference as many sources as possible.